SORMAS-Foundation/SORMAS-Project/SERVER_DEV_SETUP.md

 # Installing a SORMAS Server for development

-*If you have already installed your development server, you can find your system-specific server reference [here](dev/SERVER_SPECS.md).*
+*If you have already installed your development server, you can find your system-specific server reference in file [dev/config/SERVER_SPECS.md](dev/config/SERVER_SPECS.md).*

 ## Content
 * [The SORMAS development server setup](#the-sormas-development-server-setup)